 Your rights to your personal information

-Data protection legislation gives you the right to request access to personal information about you which is processed by Magen David Adom UK and to have any inaccuracies corrected.
+Data Protection legislation gives you the right to request access to the personal information about you which is processed by Magen David Adom UK, to keep it up to date and to have any inaccuracies corrected.

 You also have the right to ask us to erase your personal information, ask us to restrict our processing of your personal information or to object to our processing of your personal information.